effectfully-ou/sketches/hierarchical-free-monads-mostly-pointless/README.md

 With this setup `logMessage` can be called within any subsystem.
 Subsystems can be lifted transitively and only one function is required in all the cases: `subsystem`.

-Note that even though the underlying machinery uses advanced features like `QuantifiedConstraints`, the user code is basically the same as with `HFM`, except there's no need to compulsively lift effects.
-And `Free` is not a completely trivial concept either.
+Note that even though the underlying machinery uses advanced features like `QuantifiedConstraints`, the user code is basically the same as with `HFM`, except there's no need to compulsively lift effects. `Free` is not a completely trivial concept either.

 Finally, this non-extensible setup is fully interoperable with the original extensible FT: